 SJMA offers lessons in all orchestra instruments.
 Enrollment in different instruments classes changes from year to year based on the needs of our orchestra, and our current enrollment.

 Our 2017-18 offerings are:

-Senior Program (Grades 5 and up): Flute, Oboe, Bassoon, Double Bass, Trumpet, Trombone and Percussion (Spots still available on these focus instruments )
+Senior Program (Grades 5 and up): Flute, Oboe, Double Bass, Trumpet, and Trombone (Waitlist Only)

 Watch the videos below to learn more out the different sections of the orchestra and the various instrument.

 And visit our enrollment page if you would like to apply.

 Woodwinds (Bassoon, Oboe, Clarinet, Flute)